jav094/nextjs-blog/_posts/twistle.md

 I’m Juan Valera, a product designer in Seattle, WA.
 You can see what I’m up to on my personal site and on Twitter!
 Designer https://www.juanv.io

 This post first was first published on Medium: https://read.compassofdesign.com/redesigning-twistle-a-health-communications-platform-b0a6df8c2aa

-Juan Valera
-WRITTEN BY

-Juan Valera

-Compass of Design
-Compass of Design
-Following
-Some of the best design articles written by members of the Compass of Design Community to help you strengthen your skills in design, business/freelance, and marketing yourself.
-Discover Medium
-Welcome to a place where words matter.
-On Medium, smart voices and original ideas take center stage - with no ads in sight.
-Watch
-Make Medium yours
-Follow all the topics you care about, and we’ll deliver the best stories for you to your homepage and inbox.
-Explore Explore your membership
-Thank you for being a member of Medium.
-You get unlimited access to insightful stories from amazing thinkers and storytellers.
-Browse
-About
-Help
-Legal